smartanthill/smartanthill2_0/docs/design-documents/protocols/sagdp.rst

 5.1.2.
 Receiving an HLP packet that is "first"
 ''''''''''''''''''''''''''''''''''''''''''''''

 An UP packet is formed wherein HLP packet becomes a payload data, and a header contains flags regarding the position of the packet in chain ("is-first" flag is set, "is-last" is not set) and the packet PPID that is equal to LRPID.
+SAGDP requests a new Packet ID; sets PSPIDR to a current value of LSPIDR; and sets both lower and upper bound of LSPIDR to the received Packet ID (note that the upper bound of LSPIDR serves as a last sent packet ID and can be used when necessary as such).
 The UP packet is saved as LSP.
 Timer is set to RSP.
 The UP packet is sent to the underlying protocol.
-SAGDP changes its state to "wait-PID".
+SAGDP changes its state to "wait-remote".

 5.1.3.
 Receiving a request to resend LSP; or an HLP packet that is "intermediate"; or an HLP packet that is "terminating"
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''